 Dr Sanson has published numerous research articles on neuro-oncology, including more than 100 papers dedicated to gliomas, as well as book chapters, and is a frequently requested lecturer on this topic.
 His main interest is focused on clinical and translational research on gliomas, including novel therapies, genetic alterations and new biomarkers.

 He is a reviewer on a number of journals, including the Journal of Clinical Oncology, Lancet, Annals of Neurology, Neurology, Cancer, Clinical Cancer Research, and Cancer Research.

-Dr Sanson earned his MD at University R Descartes and his PhD at University D Diderot, both in Paris, France.
+Dr Sanson earned his MD at University R Descartes and his PhD at University D Diderot, both in Paris.
 He completed a residency in Neurology in Paris, and a post-doc at McGill University, Canada.

 Miguel A. Sanz

-Miguel A. Sanz is Head at the Department of Hematology and Bone Marrow Transplant Unit at the University Hospital La Fe in Valencia, Spain, as well as Associate Professor of Medicine at the University of Valencia.
-After earning his medical degree at the University of Salamanca in Spain, he was intern, resident and subsequently completed a fellowship in Hematology at the University Hospital La Fe.
+Miguel A. Sanz is Head of the Department of Hematology and Bone Marrow Transplant Unit at the University Hospital La Fe in Valencia, Spain, as well as associate professor of medicine at the University of Valencia.
+After earning his medical degree at the University of Salamanca in Spain, he was an intern, a resident and subsequently completed a fellowship in Hematology at the University Hospital La Fe.
 Professor Sanz is Chairman of the Spanish PETHEMA Group and of the Working Parties of Acute Promyelocytic Leukemia, Acute Myeloid Leukemia and Infections in Neutropenic Patients.
 He is currently a reviewer for numerous high-profile medical journals, and has authored more than 400 papers, 80 book chapters, and in excess of 950 abstracts at national and international meetings.